 Students will firstly learn the key skills to describe and interpret ‘Place’, these atlas and map skills will enable students to be adept at discussing location, patterns and place within other topics.
-Students will also study a mix of human and physical geography topics including; population & settlement, fluvial systems and a place study of Brazil and the local Black Country area.
+Students will also study a mix of human and physical geography topics including; population & migration, rivers and a place study of Africa.

 The study of History in KS3 is designed to equip students with a coherent knowledge and understanding of the past on an international, national and local scale.
 The program is designed to inspire students’ curiosity about the past and equip them with the necessary skills to ask perceptive questions, think critically, weigh evidence and develop perspective and judgment.
 The KS3 program of study is designed so that students will have all the necessary skills and experience within the subject to access the GCSE History course at KS4.